Varsha and Golnaz’s Story

-Varsha started her fashion business, UV Creations, in 2013 after a seven-year break from her career, but soon realised that she faced obstacles in her business path.
-To help overcome these, she applied to be a mentee in the Foundation’s Mentoring Women in Business Programme.
+Varsha Savla started her fashion business, UV Creations, in 2013 after a seven-year break from her career, but soon realised that she faced obstacles in her business path.
+To help overcome these, she applied to be a mentee in our Mentoring Women in Business programme.

 One of the reasons the Mentoring Programme suited Varsha in her business journey was because it was online.
 She notes that where she is in India means it is difficult to make connections with the outside world to build her business network and expand to other markets.